dkouvdis/cv/dimitri_kouvdis_cv.md

 Over the years of developing, I've moulded myself into a well-rounded individual who appreciates best practice and progressively keeps up with new web technologies.

 - Strong experience in Javascript related tools and libraries
-  - Typescript, React, React Native, Vue.js, Next.js, Webpack
+  - Typescript, React, React Native, Vue.js, Next.js, Nuxt.js, GraphQL, Webpack
   - Node, Express, Passport
   - Cypress, Jest, Jasmine, etc
 - Strong belief to enforce practice to use TDD/BDD